MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  List specific native messaging hosts that users can use in Microsoft Edge.
+  Setting the policy specifies which native messaging hosts aren't subject to the deny list.
+A deny list value of * means all native messaging hosts are denied unless they're explicitly allowed.

-By default, all native messaging hosts are allowed.
-If you set the [NativeMessagingBlocklist](#nativemessagingblocklist) policy to *, all native messaging hosts are blocked, and only native messaging hosts listed in here are loaded.
+All native messaging hosts are allowed by default.
+However, if a native messaging host is denied by policy, the admin can use the allow list to change that policy.

   #### Supported features: